a guide to releasing your first npm package

 Sometimes, even with an unscoped public package, npm refuses to publish unless you include a flag.
 Add

-to your command and try again.
+--access public to your command and try again.

 npm publish my-package --access public